VishnuNanilal/book-my-show/README.md

 - Global state management system using *Redux*
 - Client-Server RESTFUL communication implemented using *axios*
 - Back End implemented in *NodeJS*.
-- Requests from Front End received by Back End with *Express*
+- Restful Requests handled in the Back End using *Express*
 - Database implemented on *MongoDB*

 # QuickStart Guide